William Anderson (collector): Collecting

 In 1881, the British Museum purchased Anderson's collection of over 2000 Japanese and Chinese paintings, ensuring that it had (and still has) one of the largest such collections in its field in Europe.
-Between 1882 and 1900, Anderson donated his collection of approximately 2000 Japanese illustrated woodblock-printed books to what is now the British Library.
+Between 1882 and 1900, Anderson sold his collection of approximately 2,000 Japanese illustrated woodblock-printed books to the Museum, many of which are now in the British Library.
 He was the author of the Descriptive and Historical Catalogue of a Collection of Japanese and Chinese Paintings in the British Museum (1886); and The Pictorial Arts of Japan (1886).